 Serve this hamburger helper from scratch with a side of sweet boiled corn, peas, or buttered vegetables.
-30 minute meals are a must!
-If you need more ideas I suggest you make my favorite Homemade Sloppy Joes, Mexican Quinoa, or Baked Chicken Taquitos.
+Easy, 30 minute meals are a must!
+If you need more ideas, I suggest you make my favorite Homemade Sloppy Joes, Mexican Quinoa, or Baked Chicken Taquitos.

-- Elbow macaroni pasta – really any pasta form will work, but I like regular macaroni or the large macaroni noodles for this recipe.
+- Elbow Macaroni Pasta: Really any pasta will work, but I like regular macaroni or the large macaroni noodles for this recipe.

-- Cheese – can use sharp cheddar, mild cheddar, Colby Jack cheese, Monterey Jack.
+- Cheese: You can use sharp cheddar, mild cheddar, Colby Jack cheese, or Monterey Jack.

 Use a low-sodium beef broth however, if you use regular beef broth eliminate the salt in the recipe.